Restriction of the metaplectic representation over a $p$-adic field to an anisotropic torus: Momentum map and admissibility of anisotropic tori

 (ii) For $i\neq j\in\{1,2\}$, $V_{i}\cap V_{j}^{\perp_{\beta}}$ is $S$-stable and thus reduced to zero as $V_{i}$ is $S$-irreducible and $\beta(V_{1},V_{2})\neq0$.
 Let $v_{i}\in V_{i}$, $i=1,2$, be such that $\beta(v_{1}+v_{2},V_{1}+V_{2})=0$.
 Then $\beta(v_{1},V_{2})=0$ and $\beta(v_{2},V_{1})=0$.
 Hence $v_{1}=v_{2}=0$ and $V_{1}\oplus V_{2}$ is a symplectic subspace of $W$. \end{dem}

 \begin{pr} We may decompose $W$ as a direct sum

 of $S$-stable symplectic and mutually orthogonal subspaces such that for $1\leq i\leq n$

-(i) either $W_{i}$ is $S$-irreducible
+(i) either $W_{i}$ is $S$-irreducible,

-(ii) or $W_{i}$ is the direct sum of two $S$-stable and $S$-irreducible lagrangian subspaces. \end{pr} \begin{dem} The proof goes by induction on $\dim W$.
+(ii) or $W_{i}$ is the direct sum of two $S$-stable and $S$-irreducible Lagrangian subspaces. \end{pr} \begin{dem} The proof goes by induction on $\dim W$.
 Consider the set of non-zero $S$-stable subspaces of $W$ and minimal with respect to the inclusion for this property.
-Then according to lemma \ref{lem3.1}, either there is one of this subspaces, say $W_{1}$, which is symplectic, or they all are isotropic.
+Then according to Lemma \ref{lem3.1}, either we have that one of this subspaces, say $W_{1}$, is symplectic, or else they all are isotropic.

 In the first case we conclude by applying the induction hypothesis to $W_{1}^{\perp_{\beta}}$.